ashalaginov/ANNStream/README.md

 # Access control as data streasm learning problem

-Conventional Multilayer Perceptron training is not efficient whendealing with data streams such that access patterns flow sincethe availability of the data samples is limited.
-Considering this obstacle I proposed to use Genetic Algorithm as meta-heuristicoptimization in selection of individual training rates 'alpha' for each weight.
-Similarity-based Access Control mechanism deals with a data stream that includes continuous flow of attributescharacterizing user and resources, so the task is to estimate thelikelihood of legitimacy of user accessing a particular resourcein dynamic environment.
-This research contributes to the fiel dof Information Security by overcoming the limitations of datastream mining in agile environment.
+Conventional Multilayer Perceptron training is not efficient when dealing with data streams such that access patterns flow since the availability of the data samples is limited.
+Considering this obstacle I proposed to use Genetic Algorithm as meta-heuristic optimization in selection of individual training rates 'alpha' for each weight.
+Similarity-based Access Control mechanism deals with a data stream that includes continuous flow of attributes characterizing user and resources, so the task is to estimate the likelihood of legitimacy of user accessing a particular resource in dynamic environment.
+This research contributes to the field of Information Security by overcoming the limitations of data stream mining in agile environment.

 ![ANNStreams](ANNStreams.png)